OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ---
-title: 'Work with PivotTables in Office Scripts'
+title: Work with PivotTables in Office Scripts
-description: 'Learn about the object model for PivotTables in the Office Scripts JavaScript API.' ms.date: 09/08/2023 ms.localizationpriority: medium
+description: Learn about the object model for PivotTables in the Office Scripts JavaScript API. ms.date: 09/08/2023 ms.localizationpriority: medium
 ---